 Nick Singleton is the running back the dynasty community keeps moving down.
-He started the offseason as a 1.10 in Superflex rookie drafts.
-He sits at 2.04 now after the post-draft adjustment.
-That is two tiers of movement on a player whose actual situation got better, not worse, between February and May.
+He started the offseason as a 1.10 in Superflex rookie drafts after months of first-round draft buzz.
+He sits at the 3.04 now after the actual NFL Draft saw him slide all the way to pick 165 in the fifth round.
+That is four full rounds of movement on a player whose landing spot is one of the cleanest workload paths in the entire class.

 The player